laradagata/l4project/timelog.md

 ### 11 Jan 2024

 * *1/2 hour* Meeting with supervisor
-* *1.5 hours* Writing meeting minutes and uploading them on Moodle
+* *1 hour* Writing meeting minutes and uploading them on Moodle
 * *2 hours* Change the script to only perform the cargo quiche-client command
 * *1 hour* Run some measurements to test the changes in the new script
 * *1/2 hour* Write email to supervisor to inform about the updates